Bucs beat Panthers 41-17, earn No. 2 playoff seeding in NFC - NewsBreak

 Bucs beat Panthers 41-17, earn No. 2 playoff seeding in NFC

-TAMPA, Fla. — Once the Tampa Bay Buccaneers took care of their own business, the defending Super Bowl champions allowed themselves to become scoreboard watchers.
+TAMPA, Fla. — (AP) — Once the Tampa Bay Buccaneers took care of their own business, the defending Super Bowl champions allowed themselves to become scoreboard watchers.

 Sunday's 41-17 rout of the Carolina Panthers set a franchise record for regular-season victories, and the win — coupled with the Rams losing to the 49ers in overtime — also gave the Bucs (13-4) the No. 2 playoff seed in the NFC.